 This policy I was quoted charged interest at the current market rate when you wanted to borrow.
 At the time their rate was ~3.5%.
 The interest would be deducted from the death benefit.
 The loans wouldn’t have a due date, but if I passed before I paid it off the amount would be reduced from the policy’s death benefit.

 In addition, the loan is tax-free while I’m alive, meaning I don’t have to pay any tax on the cash value removed from the policy.
-However, as soon as I pass, the value of that loan becomes taxable and could create a tax liability that further reduces cash available for my beneficiaries.

 Using money from an investment account is your money and allows you to pay cash for your expenses in retirement.
 Borrowing from the cash value of your whole life policy means a loan, and most finance professionals agree that a traditional loan (from a bank or third party) is usually better than a whole life loan.